Media

 TPAs are a link between you and the insurer and help in the process of claims settlement.
 While some insurers choose to settle the claims in-house, others outsource to TPAs, who then coordinate with you and hospitals to settle insurance claims.

 “Insurers have several transactions with hospitals and are, therefore, able to negotiate a better rate for medical procedures.
-The discount is not given to the policyholders but to the insurers, which, in turn, benefits the policyholders,” said Sanjay Datta, chief-underwriting and claims, ICICI Lombard General Insurance Co.
+As a result, it reduces the claim amount you file, benefiting you as the policyholder,” explained Sanjay Datta, chief-underwriting and claims at ICICI Lombard General Insurance Co.
 Ltd.

-According to a circular issued on 23 June by the Insurance Regulatory and Development Authority of India (Irdai), it is now required that hospitals reflect these discounts in the final hospitalization bill so that the policyholders are aware of these.
+The Insurance Regulatory and Development Authority of India (Irdai) issued a circular on 23 June, mandating hospitals to reflect these discounts in the final hospitalization bill.
+This ensures that policyholders are aware of these discounts.
 It stated: “During the course of settlement of claims under health insurance policies, either the insurers or the TPAs (third-party administrators) may be obtaining discounts from various network providers or also from other hospitals outside the network….
-It shall be ensured that the discounts obtained from the hospitals, if any, are passed on to the policyholders or the claimants of the underlying health insurance policy.”

 How will it benefit you?

 The rationale of the circular is to make sure that you are aware of the discount that you get from the hospital.
 Even as the insurer pays the bill, it’s still a benefit for you.
 Here is an example.
 The cost of angioplasty in one of the premium hospitals in Delhi is around Rs.2.3 lakh.
 But the negotiated rate with some insurance companies is about Rs.1.8 lakh.
 For a policyholder, this means that instead of deducting Rs.2.3 lakh from the sum insured, the insurer deducts only Rs.1.8 lakh.
-However, this rate is fixed on the basis of the doctor’s fee and type of stent used.
+However, the basis for fixing this rate is the doctor’s fee and the type of stent used.

-“The discount is given to the insurer but in cases where the actual hospital bill is more than the sum insured, the insurer has to pay the entire sum insured, regardless of the discount.
+“The insurer receives the discount, but if the actual hospital bill exceeds the sum insured, the insurer must pay the entire sum insured regardless of the discount.”
 In this case, providers do not pass on to the discount to customer,” said Datta.
 This means that the policyholder ends up paying the full amount of Rs.1 lakh that’s over and above the sum insured limit.

 “What also happens is that if the sum insured is, say, Rs.100 and the claim amount is Rs.130, then a 30% discount would mean that the total bill comes to Rs.91.
 So, the entire amount is payable by the insurer.
 But what insurers sometimes do is to have the policyholder pay the additional Rs.30 and claim the entire discount of 30% themselves,” said Mehta.
 Policyholders do not come to know what the insurer is paying the hospital.
-“In cashless settlements, the payment is made after a few weeks.
+“After a few weeks, the payment is made in cashless settlements.
 Also, the discount can sometimes be in bulk and not linked to individual bills,” added Mehta.

-With the new circular, discounts will now have to be reflected in individual bills too.
+The new circular mandates that discounts must now be reflected in individual bills as well.

 Better visible features

 Also known as “excess”, deductible is the uninsured part of the claim amount.
-This part has to be paid by the policyholder before the insurer takes over and covers costs as per the insurance policy.
+The policyholder must pay this part before the insurer takes over and covers costs according to the insurance policy.
 On the other hand, a co-payment clause means that you will always have to share the claim burden.
 Here the claim amount is divided according to the predetermined percentage.
 Say, your policy has a co-payment clause of 10%, the hospital bill is of Rs.1 lakh and the hospital gives your insurer a discount of 20%.
 In this case, the actual bill would come to Rs.80,000.
 So, the co-payment feature of 10% would apply on Rs.80,000 and not on Rs.1 lakh.

-“There is a lot of inconsistency in the way these discounts are worked out.
+“There is a significant inconsistency in how these discounts are calculated.
 The guidelines aim to standardise the rule around discounts so that the policyholders can also benefit from it,” added Datta.

 These processes are applicable with immediate effect and for both cashless services and reimbursements.
 A cashless policy, which is now the norm in health insurance, is a policy where the insurer settles the claim directly by making the payment on behalf of the insured.
-A reimbursement policy, on the other hand, requires you to first pay for all the expenses yourself and later get it reimbursed from the insurer.
+In a reimbursement policy, you must first pay for all expenses yourself and then seek reimbursement from the insurer later.

 Operational challenges